Getting From Prague to Berlin

 Expect a journey of between 4 and 5.5 hours to get from central Prague to Berlin.
 Realistically you are looking at an overnight stay to make this worthwhile.
 There are two routes for a reasonably quick drive and another for the scenic view.
 You’ll need to buy a Czech Motorway sticker.

-If time is of the essence then take the D8/E55 Motorway towards Dresden.
-Note that this motorway has a break in the middle so you’ll divert onto smaller roads (E442) for part of the journey.
-You’ll cross into Germany at the Breitenau crossing where you switch to the A17/E55 route and after Dresden its the A13 all the way to Berlin.
+If time is of the essence then take the D8/E55 Motorway towards Dresden and you’ll cross into Germany at the Breitenau crossing where you switch to the A17/E55 route and after Dresden its the A13 all the way to Berlin.

 If you don’t fancy Dresden then there’s a Leipzig option as well.
 You follow the route above and cross into Germany at Breitenau but now you take the A4/A14 towards Leipzig and then the A9 to Berlin.
 This route takes about 30 minutes longer than above.